 Gateways provides many programs that help families gain the skills and resources they need to suit their individual circumstances.
 This approach, combined with early intervention programs, helps achieve maximum outcomes for the child and family, and promotes positive inclusion in their community.

 What Autism Spectrum Disorder services does Gateways provide?

 Gateways has an established, expert team of psychologists, speech pathologists, occupational therapists and early intervention teachers, who work with families with a child with an Autism Spectrum Disorder to help them identify and access the services and support they need.

 Services provided by Gateways include: Autism Assessments; Early Intervention Services including educational, behaviourial, occupational and speech therapy; the Autism Early Learning Program (AELP); Autism Playgroups; the Kindergarten Inclusion Support Service; respite; and, support programs for parents.
 Read more about these in Our Programs.

 Gateways also provides services under the Helping Children with Autism initiative.

 autismhelp.info is a website developed by Gateways to provide practical strategies for parents, teachers, childcare workers, integration aids and health professional.
 Information can be easily downloaded from this website.

 Gateways developed www.autismhelp.info to increase awareness of ASD, and to provide practical strategies and resources to benefit preschool, primary and secondary teachers, childcare workers, integration aids, health professionals and more.

-When visiting www.autismhelp.info be sure to look at the Printable Files.
-These are printable fact sheets that give invaluable tips on a huge range of topics including: behaviour management; sensory issues; social interaction; and, communication.
+When visiting www.autismhelp.info please look at the 'Downloads' section where you will find invaluable tips on a huge range of topics including: behaviour management; sensory issues; social interaction; and, communication.
 There are Fact Sheets relating to preschoolers, primary school-aged children, and adolescents.